minskylab/blob/README.md

 ## Main Idea

-The main idea behind Blob is to create a **natural language reversible representation of the file structure** of a software project.
+The main idea behind Blob is to create a **natural language reversible representation of the file struct and content** of a software project.
 This way, we can ask GPT-3 to generate a new file structure based on natural language instructions.
 While we have tried different representations, the most simple and effective so far is a tree-like representation of the file structure.

 For example, imagine you have a project in a folder called `playground` with the following structure: